AmbiqAI/heartkit/docs/index.md

 ## <span class="sk-h2-span">[Modes](./modes/index.md)</span>

 __HeartKit__ provides a number of [modes](./modes/index.md) that can be invoked for a given task.
-These modes can be accessed via the CLI or directly from a [Task](./tasks/index.md) within code.
+These modes can be accessed via the CLI or directly from a [Task](./tasks/index.md).
 Each mode is accompanied by a set of [task parameters](./modes/configuration.md#hktaskparams) that can be customized to fit the user's needs.

 - **[Download](./modes/download.md)**: Download specified datasets
 - **[Train](./modes/train.md)**: Train a model for specified task and datasets